The lab at Microsoc 2024 (L to R Ed, Stephen, Leandro, Max, Rebee, Charlie), Missing: Poch, Frazer

 Dr Ed (Edward) Emmott (PI)

-Background: Ed joined the Centre for Proteome Research/Department of Biochemistry at the University of Liverpool to start the Emmott lab in November 2019.
+Background: Ed joined the Centre for Proteome Research/Department of Biochemistry, Cell & Systems Biology at the University of Liverpool to start the Emmott lab in November 2019.

 Research Interests: +ssRNA virus replication, virus-host interactions especially viral proteases, ultrasensitive/single-cell proteomic methods.

-Ed moved to the University of Liverpool in November 2019 to set up the lab as part of the Centre for Proteome Research, Department of Biochemistry as a Tenure-Track Fellow.
+Ed moved to the University of Liverpool in November 2019 to set up the lab as part of the Centre for Proteome Research, Department of Biochemistry, Cell & Systems Biology as a Tenure-Track Fellow.
 He was tenured and promoted to Lecturer in 2022, and to Reader in 2024.
 The labs goal is the use and development of proteomic methods to study virus replication and virus-host interactions.

 Previously, he was a Postdoc in Nikolai Slavov’s lab, part of the Department of Bioengineering and the Barnett Institute for Chemical and Biological Analysis at Northeastern University.
 His postdoctoral research with Nikolai involved the study of ribosome heterogeneity and the immune response, as well as the development and application of single cell proteomic methods (SCoPE-MS/SCoPE2).